DECODING SCIENCE POST by AG Editorial

 African elephants are well-known to love bathing, spraying, and mud-wallowing.
 These behaviours are not just for fun.
 Indeed, elephants lack the sweat and sebum glands that allow many other mammals to keep their skin moist and flexible.

-Published in a report in the journal Nature Communications, the researchers were able for the first time to show how these extremely small channels on the elephant’s skin form, using customised computer simulations that model the growth of the elephant’s skin based on CT scans of the real thing.
+Published in a report in the journal Nature Communications, the researchers were able for the first time to show how these tiny channels on the elephant’s skin form, using customised computer simulations that model the growth of the elephant’s skin based on CT scans of the real thing.

 The researches found that the elephant’s skin channels are true fractures of the animal’s brittle outermost layer of skin – the stratum corneum.
 The accumulation of layers of deeper skin as an elephant ages forces the brittle stratum corneum to bend around the mounds, which then cracks from mechanical stress as the elephant moves.
 These cracks then join to form channels that collect water and help the animal to stay cool.